 - Whisk together flour and sugar in a large mixing bowl.
 Make a well in the mixing bowl and pour in the slightly warmed milk.

 - Sprinkle the yeast over the milk and stir to combine – incorporating only a little of the flour/sugar mixture.
-Cover with a towel and let sit for 15 min.
-This is called the "pre-dough"
+Cover with a towel and let sit for 10 min.

 - While the mixture sits, defrost your frozen fruit and drain off any extra liquid.